 Please clarify the clinical expectations for audiology programs (25% of program length vs. 12 months FTE for supervised clinical experiences).

-The audiology curriculum should include opportunities for students to earn 12 months FTE of supervised clinical experiences.
+The audiology curriculum should include opportunities for students to earn 12 months full-time equivalent (FTE) of supervised clinical experiences.
 These activities should comprise approximately 25% of the overall program length.
-CAA wanted to ensure that clinical education and experiences were ongoing through the graduate program and not limited to only the last year as well to ensure an appropriate balance of didactic and clinical activities for the clinical doctoral program.
+CAA wants to ensure that clinical education and experience were ongoing throughout the graduate program and not limited to only the last year and to ensure that there is an appropriate balance of didactic and clinical activities for the clinical doctoral program.